 Yes, of course.
 We offer private family tours most days during the summer.
-We also have 2 Try-It Days available for potential camper participation as well.
-We strongly recommend attending one of our Try-It Days.
+We also have Try-It Days available for potential camper participation as well.
+We strongly recommend attending our Try-It Days.
 We have found children get a much better feel for the Nock-A-Mixon camper experience.

 At Nock-A-Mixon, we work to provide a safe and fun environment for children to be happy, grow and make life-long friends.
 Accomplishing these goals has been the secret to our success since 1939.
 Our camp record speaks for itself.
 We take our 96% camper return rate as a reflection on the environment we create.
 This return rate allows us to re-invest into the facility and programs while keeping tuition the greatest value in camping.

-Absolutely!
 We think it is important for your family to get a taste of camp by visiting.
-We offer tours almost daily during the camp season, as well as two Try It Days, which is an immersive experience where parents and children spend the afternoon with us.
+We offer tours almost daily during the camp season, as well as Try It Day, which is an immersive experience where parents and children spend the afternoon with us.